sometimesdigital/sometimesdigital/posts/customizing-windows-11/customizing-windows-11.md

  - Runs side-by-side with PowerShell 5.1
  - May be configured to get automatic updates with Windows Update

+#### Pretty folder icons by Emma Studies: [Free Desktop Organiser Folder Icons](https://emmastudies.gumroad.com/l/free-desktop-icons)

 #### Customize PowerShell prompt: [Oh My Posh](https://ohmyposh.dev/)
- - I like the [uew](https://ohmyposh.dev/docs/themes#uew) theme.
+ - I find it a little buggy, and prone to breaking randomly, but it's still pretty nice.
+I like the [uew](https://ohmyposh.dev/docs/themes#uew) theme.
 I have it customized a bit.